Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2

-where $T_{\mathrm{HRE}}$ is the transmission profile of the HRE and $T_{\mathrm{LRE}}$ is the transmission profile of the LRE.
+{We have tested the validity of these two assumptions in Fig.~\ref{fig:convwave} (see right panel).
+Our calculations show that the maximum difference between the predictions from Eq.~\ref{eq:lremodelc} and \ref{eq:lremodel} is very small ($\pm 0.2\%$ relative to the peak intensity) in the central part of the profile.
+Therefore we consider this approximation adequate for the purposes of this study.}

 Given that the HRE profile is much narrower than the LRE profile, their convolution yields a train of LRE profiles centered at the locations of the HRE transmission peaks.
 The strength of the secondary peaks is modulated by the transmission of the prefilter.
 If the latter is not strictly symmetric and the HRE is not centered at the central wavelength of the prefilter, we should expect asymmetries in the peak amplitude of secondary transmission lobes (see, e.g., Fig.~\ref{fig:lre_data}).